 Making the decision to take your blog into a professional and full-time career is not for the light at heart.
 The hours involved are nothing short of insane and in the beginning it probably makes more sense to work a part time job bagging groceries.
 Not kidding in the slightest, making money in the beginning stages of blogging is tough.
 Not to be discouraged though, it’s completely possible.
-We’ve been able to grow our hobby blog to a six figure income in the last couple years and have LOVE it!
+We’ve been able to grow our hobby blog to a six figure income in the last couple years and have to LOVE it!

-Eventually as a full time blogger who wants to start having more of a proactive schedule instead of reactive to the emails that come in, you’re going to want to pitch brands and start bringing your own work in.
+Eventually, as a full-time blogger who wants to start having more of a proactive schedule instead of reactive to the emails that come in, you’re going to want to pitch brands and start bringing your own work in.
 I know, I know, this can be scary.

 We have some great tips to share that will help get you off on the right foot as well as some templates to use as examples when you’re ready to start.

 Why Should You Approach a Brand?

 The reason that I started to pitch brands was so that I could be a little bit more in control of the brands that I wanted to work with and even when I worked with them.
 As a blogger, we get pitched all day long and some of them are jobs we want and others we don’t.

 Typically the jobs we do want end up having a pretty fast turn around, 2 weeks or a month, which is pretty quick when you start getting busy.
 What I’m able to do is pitch brands for jobs and schedule them further out.
 They’re not part of a campaign that’s happening right now so we have more flexibility with the schedule and timing.

 This is a great way to work ahead for the upcoming holidays or organize series you may have for summer months and want to include brands.
 When you do get emails from brands to work on campaigns, you will have work already lined up and have the opportunity to look at your schedule and see if you have the ability to fit them in at that time.